 The Board opposes further legislative attempts to increase Florida counties' mandated payments for nursing home and inpatient hospitalization, which are the state's Medicaid financial responsibility.
-The Board opposes any effort to create a cost-sharing or mandated payment structure that is not based on actual utilization and individually documented by user data.
-The Board supports the Agency for Health Care Administration's efforts to improve data systems and billing practices.
 The Board opposes any additional erosion of counties' revenue through legislative mandates requiring counties to pay a portion of the state's share of the Medicaid match, through revenue sharing or other direct-withholding.